n1ghtx0w1/n1ghtx0w1.github.io/_posts/2023-02-2-going-tech.md

 ## Background -

-I consider myself very fortunate.
-Not because where I am in life, but how I got there.
-What I had to go through to get here.
+I'm blessed to be where I am today.
+There's always something new to learn, and so much I can do from the comfort of my own home.

 I’m a disability retired police officer.
 My path into tech wasn’t easy.
 It was hard to get back on my feet, and I’m lucky to be here today to write about it.

-I had to handle a lot of personal problems after ending my first career.
+I had to handle a lot of personal problems after ending my law enforcement career.
 I'm sure there are many great quotes to insert here, so I'll just emphasize that I understand struggle.
 I had to really want to be successful again in my life or I wouldn’t be here, and that may apply to anyone else reading this.
 I can absolutely relate, if changing careers is going to help you with pain or depression.
 Feel free to contact me:

 - Email: [attacktheosi@gmail.com](mailto:attacktheosi@gmail.com)
 - LinkedIn: [LinkedIn](https://www.linkedin.com/in/robert-head-0x0)